Wintergreen

 Wintergreen is a group of aromatic plants.
-The term "wintergreen" once commonly referred to plants that remain green (continue photosynthesis) throughout the winter.
-The term "evergreen" is now more commonly used for this characteristic.
+The term wintergreen once commonly referred to plants that remain green (continue photosynthesis) throughout the winter.
+The term evergreen is now more commonly used for this characteristic.

 Most species of the shrub genus Gaultheria demonstrate this characteristic and are called wintergreens in North America, the most common generally being the American wintergreen (Gaultheria procumbens).
 Wintergreens in the genus Gaultheria contain an aromatic compound, methyl salicylate, and are used as a mintlike flavoring.

 Uses

 The berries of most species can be eaten raw or used in pies.

 Wintergreen is a common flavoring in American products ranging from chewing gum, mints, and candies to smokeless tobacco such as dipping tobacco (American "dip" snuff) and snus.
 It is a common flavoring for dental hygiene products such as mouthwash and toothpaste.
-It is often a component of the American-origin drink root beer.
+It is often a component of root beer, which originated in the United States.

 Wintergreen oil is an ingredient in some vegetable-oil based lubricants used in firearm maintenance.
 These products, sold under the names Seal1 and Frog Lube, are proprietary blends of vegetable oils intended to clean, lubricate and preserve the metal surfaces of firearms.
 They have the advantages over petroleum-based products of being non-toxic and biodegradable.

 Artificial wintergreen oil, which is pure methyl salicylate, is used in microscopy because of its high refractive index.
 Natural wintergreen oil can be distinguished from artificial by gas chromatography (GC) and GC isotope ratio mass spectrometry analysis.